smitha001/2d-Nesting-Ruby-Sketchup/README.md

 3. I probably need to go back and add in circular arcs...but I might wait till after I've got optimising algorithm working

+I base my work upon the good work of Jack Qiao (https://github.com/Jack000/SVGnest).
+Who inspired me to have a go at my own sketchup based code.

+I'd one day like to be able to generate CNC code with this stuff....but that is so far away, it's not worth thinking about.